 If you struggle with anxiety or stress in general, I’d definitely recommend buying an adult coloring book.
 It’s a great way to take your mind off daily stressors.
 Also, it’s fun!

 What are some of your go-to self care products for stress relief?
-Have you bought anything recently that you’re currently loving?
+Have you bought anything recently that you’re really loving at the moment?